 We are doubtful that this decision was a wise one.
 By lifting the ban on Marange exports, the Kimberley Process has willfully ignored the record of the Zimbabwean government over the past eight months—the smuggling, the continued human rights abuses, and the crackdown on dissidents.
 Lifting the ban condones Zimbabwe’s record and severely undermines the Kimberley Process’s own credibility and reputation.
 We believe that the Kimberley Process is fast becoming an organization that legitimizes blood diamonds instead of an organization dedicated to stopping them.

-Still, going forward, we will continue to hope that things will work out for the people of Zimbabwe.
-In theory, the Zimbabwean government could use revenue from the Marange diamond fields to fund things like schools, health clinics, and road construction.
+Going forward, we will continue to hope that things will work out for the people of Zimbabwe.
+In theory, the Zimbabwean government could use revenue from the Marange diamond fields to make investments in schools, health clinics, and roads.
 What we fear, however, is that the money will go to the military, Mugabe insiders, and the coffers of Robert Mugabe’s political party.
-Next year, Zimbabwe will be holding new presidential elections.
+Next year, Zimbabwe will hold new presidential elections.
 With political power being contested in an unstable country sitting on a newly-discovered, massive deposit of diamonds, we fear that diamonds could again become a recipe for bloodshed.

 Antique and vintage engagement rings possess a beauty and level of craftsmanship that’s beyond ...

 Some believe that a wedding ring is the single most important piece of jewelry you will ever own or ...